Asutosh11/RxJava-explained-in-a-simple-way/README.md

-# RxJava explained in the simplest way
+# RxJava explained in a simple way

 For a moment, forget RxJava.
 Just answer some questions. <br/>